 - Replace all dairy ingredients with lactose-free versions: From the sour cream in your crudités dip to the heavy cream in your pumpkin pie, lactose-free versions of common dairy products are available.
 Look for lactose-free sour cream from Green Valley Creamery, and swap in their lactose-free plain kefir for heavy cream.
 Your dairy-friendly guests won’t notice any difference in taste or texture of the final product, but your lactose-intolerant guests will appreciate being able to partake in the full meal without paying for it later.
-For recipes that call for cheese, hard aged cheeses like cheddar or Parmesan are virtually lactose-free and shouldn’t be a problem for lactose-intolerant guests in small quantities.
+For recipes that call for cheese, hard aged cheeses like Parmesan are virtually lactose-free and shouldn’t be a problem for lactose-intolerant guests in small quantities.

 - Kill the heavy cream: Between waist-watching guests and the cholesterol-wary, no one needs the 820 calories and 325mg cholesterol per cup that heavy cream brings to the table.
 For a lower calorie, lower fat and lower-cholesterol substitute, swap in lactose-free plain kefir ounce for ounce in your recipes that call for heavy cream.
 It’ll save you at least 90 calories per slice of pumpkin pie and help lighten up everything from mashed potatoes to eggnog.